Ngoma Safari Lodge: Our full report

-Malarial protection recommended
+- Malarial protection recommended

 - High Risk

 - On Request

-Laundry facilities: A full laundry service is included.
+- A full laundry service is included.
 Laundry is collected in the morning and usually returned the same day, weather permitting.

-Accepted payment on location: MasterCard and Visa credit cards are accepted; Diners and Amex are not.
-Cash in the form of South African rand, GB sterling, US dollars, euros and Botswana pula is accepted.
+- Mastercard and Visa credit cards are accepted, as are Diners and Amex cards.
+Cash payments may be made in South African rand, GB sterling, US dollars, euros and Botswana pula.

 Alternative places to stay in this same area.